 In the realm of architecture, a mansard roof can be known as a French or curb roof.
 Regardless of what name it’s associated with, its most defining characteristics are its steep sides and dual pitch.
 The height of this roofing style’s popularity was the late 1960’s and 1970’s, which is when this Burnsville, MN home was built.
 Prior to this project, we’d installed LeafGuard® Brand Gutters on the home and the homeowner been very pleased with their functionality and beauty.
 However, this time when she reached out it was due to concerns about her home’s roof and insulation.

-Insulation: While a charming aspect of the home’s curb appeal, the home’s mansard roof and insulation was creating a series of issues.
-In the winter months, excessive moisture was present within the home.
+While a charming aspect of the home’s curb appeal, the home’s mansard roof and insulation were creating a series of issues.
+In the winter months, excessive home moisture levels was present within the home.
 In the summer months, the home became overly hot.
-Results of these conditions were mold growth, damaged ceilings, wet insulation, and damaged stucco on the home’s seven dormers.
+Results of these conditions were winter mold growth, damaged ceilings, wet insulation, and damaged stucco on the home’s seven dormers.
 These scenarios were cause for concern.
 The homeowner, an avid traveler, turned to us for solutions that would create permanent solutions, allowing her trips that were worry-free.
 Fixes promised by other contractors had failed, primarily because they were unable to determine the proper approach to insulating the home’s unique roof.
 Once mold mitigation, roof tear-off, and the removal of preexisting insulation had been completed, we were able to fully access the attic.
-Our multi-pronged strategy included the utilization of insulation, ventilation, and attic air sealing.
+Our multi-pronged strategy included the utilization of air circulation for a long-lasting roof, insulation, and attic air sealing.
 Air chutes were added to promote air circulation.
 Spray foam insulation was used to create a vapor barrier to address the home’s winter moisture issue.
 An open chase around the metal furnace pipe was capped off and light boxes were used to insulate attic can lights.

 Here’s What You Need to Know Before Installing a New Roof: